What is Whiplash?

 Most minor whiplash injuries will heal on their own, but some more serious injuries may cause other problems such as back pain, headaches, and permanent damage that affects your ability to move your neck.

-Usually, treatment for whiplash will include:
+Usually, treatment will include:

 - Painkillers or anti-inflammatory drugs